Transforming the legal system to ensure equal justice, accountability, and the protection of civil rights

 Vision for Justice 2020 and Beyond: A New Paradigm for Public Safety, developed in partnership with Civil Rights Corps, is a comprehensive platform of policy ideas to transform our criminal-legal system and change the way we approach public safety in this country.
 The Leadership Conference developed this platform because existing policies — and even new proposals — are often piecemeal and overly cautious.
 It is time for bold ideas.
 It is time to achieve the change we desperately need: a fundamental transformation and reorientation of the criminal-legal system.
 We created Vision for Justice 2020 and Beyond to offer exactly this prescription.

-WASHINGTON — Jesselyn McCurdy, executive vice president of government affairs at The Leadership Conference on Civil and Human Rights, released the following statement in response to the Biden administration’s budget:
+WASHINGTON – Jesselyn McCurdy, executive vice president for government affairs at The Leadership Conference on Civil and Human Rights, released the following statement regarding the House passage of H.R.
+467, the Halt All Lethal Trafficking (HALT) of Fentanyl Act:

 The history of policing in our nation has sowed a deep distrust of law enforcement in communities of color.
 In response, The Leadership Conference Education Fund launched the Policing Campaign to advance 21st century policing through community-led, collaborative reform.
 By centering community voices and developing common language to address the erosion of trust between police and the people they serve, the campaign rethinks public safety to create lasting change.
 We support federal legislation to hold law enforcement accountable, and partner with civil rights advocates and technologists to harness the power of data and ensure new policing tools and technologies uphold equal justice.